-Meet trail owner David Brickley
+Meet Trail Owner, David Brickley

 In 2001, days after the September 11th attacks on the United States, Brickley was chairing a Mid-Atlantic Governors Conference on Greenways, Blueways, and Green Infrastructure.
 As the conference was concluding, he proposed the vision of a multi-use trail connecting the three September 11th crash sites.
-That vision has become the 1,300-mile September 11th National Memorial Trail, with Brickley as its founder and president emeritus.
+That vision has now become the 1,300-mile September 11th National Memorial Trail, with Brickley as its founder and president emeritus.

-Brickley's service on numerous conservation and trail organizations includes serving as a trustee and chair of the Virginia State Committe for the East Coast Greenway Alliance.
-The Rails-To-Trails Conservancy named Brickley as a top 25 Rail-Trail Champions.
+Brickley's service on numerous conservation and trail organizations includes serving as a trustee and chair of the Virginia State Committee for the East Coast Greenway Alliance.
+The Rails-To-Trails Conservancy named Brickley within the top 25 "Rail-Trail Champions."